 ||Arni C. Thorsteinson

-The independent directors have diverse business backgrounds, a wide range of public company experience and meaningful investments in the Corporation and its subsidiary businesses.
+The independent directors have diverse business backgrounds, a wide range of public company experience and meaningful investments in the Corporation and, in many cases, its subsidiary businesses.
 As a result, they well represent the interests of shareholders, including minority shareholders, of the Corporation.
-The board has adopted a policy requiring that each director own shares of the Corporation and the minimum number of shares to be held is currently set at 30,000 shares.
-The minimum number of shares to be held is determined annually and directors have up to 12 months to acquire additional shares to achieve ownership requirements, except that new directors may have up to four years to achieve the appropriate share ownership level.
+None of the Corporation’s current or proposed directors are members of the boards of more than two additional public companies.
+There is only one circumstance in which two or more of the Corporation’s directors serve together on the board of any other public company.
+Messrs.
+Schwartz and Etherington are directors of Celestica Inc., a publicly-traded subsidiary of the Corporation.
+The Board has adopted a policy requiring that each director own shares of the Corporation and historically had set the minimum ownership requirement at 30,000 shares.
+Effective May 2013, the Board determined that the minimum ownership for new directors joining the Board would be five times the current US$240,000 annual retainer, and that each director would have up to six years to achieve the minimum share ownership level.
 Deferred Share Units held may be applied towards the share ownership requirement.
-All of the Corporation’s directors hold shares and Deferred Share Units substantially in excess of the minimum ownership requirement.
+All of the Corporation’s current directors who have been on the board for longer than one year hold shares and Deferred Share Units substantially in excess of the minimum ownership requirement.

 Independence and Functioning of the Board

-- Seven of the Corporation’s directors are independent.
+- Eight of the Corporation’s directors are independent.

 - The performance of Mr. Schwartz is considered in the absence of Mr. Schwartz, Ms. Reisman and Mr. Heersink at least once a year when his compensation is settled.